27 Mind Blowing Esports Stats (2022)

 Approximately four in five Americans have no interest or have never heard of Esports (Morning Consult)

-Despite widespread popularity across much of Asia, interest in Esports in the US is still lagging behind.
+Despite widespread popularity across much of Asia, interest in Esports in the US is still relatively niche.

 As of April 2021, 59% of US respondents claimed they were “not a fan at all” of Esports.
 A further 20% of respondents claim to have never heard of it.